agude/agude.github.io/_books/mission_of_gravity.md

 evolution and experience; and covers a broader narrative, from the discovery of agriculture to space travel, due to the fact that the Cheela experience the universe one million times faster than humans.
-While {{ this_book }} felt like Earth with a twist, the {{ cheela }} series transported me to an alien world.
+While {{ this_book }} felt like Earth with a twist, the {{ cheela }} series transported me to a completely alien world.

-One part of the fun of reading old sci-fi is seeing what technology an author mispredicts; I pointed out a few cases before, for example in my review of {{
+Part of the fun of reading old sci-fi is seeing what technology an author mispredicts; I pointed out a few cases before, for example in my review of {{
 eater }}.
 But {{ this_book }} does a particularly bad job.
 The central
 conflict only exists because wireless data transmission is nearly impossible